aisk/cpython/Doc/library/os.rst

    Cross-platform applications should not use *headers*, *trailers* and *flags* arguments.

-   .. availability:: Unix, not Emscripten, not WASI.
+   .. availability:: Windows, Unix, not Emscripten, not WASI.

    .. note::